jadecobra/python_tdd_exercises/source/functions/functions_positional_and_keyword.rst

     TypeError: accepts_positional_and_keyword_arguments() got an unexpected keyword argument 'last_name'

-* I change the :doc:`function signature </functions/functions>` to take in an argument
+* I will make the :doc:`function signature </functions/functions>` to take in an argument

   .. code-block:: python